 The Authority's Coyote Valley Landscape Linkage report is a bold vision calling for protecting and restoring wildlife connectivity across the valley.
-Linking Coyote Valley to more than 500,000 acres of already-protected open space in the adjacent Santa Cruz Mountains and Diablo Range is creating an interconnected system of natural and working lands and provide climate resilience as part of a spectrum of ecological and community benefits.
+Linking Coyote Valley to more than 500,000 acres of already-protected open space in the adjacent Santa Cruz Mountains and Diablo Range would create an interconnected system of natural and working lands and provide climate resilience as part of a spectrum of ecological and community benefits.

-Establishment of this linkage is protecting and enhancing a critical wildlife corridor, supporting current and future populations of wide-ranging mammals such as mountain lion, American badger, bobcat, and more.
-This vast landscape accommodates range shifts for plants and animals responding to a changing climate.
+This linkage would protect and enhance a critical wildlife corridor, supporting current and future populations of wide-ranging mammals such as mountain lion, American badger, bobcat, and more.
+This vast landscape would accommodate range shifts for plants and animals responding to a changing climate.